co2cookbook/co2cookbook/CONTRIBUTIONS.md

 1. Fork the repository to your GitHub account.
 2. Create a new branch from the main branch of the repository.
 3. Make your desired changes.
-Try to write in a voice that sounds like the writing here and format any assets to match the look of .
+Try to write in a voice that sounds like the writing here and make look-alike charts andassets look like the.
 4. Commit your changes with a descriptive and concise commit message.
 6. Push your changes to your forked repository.
 7. Open a new pull request and provide a clear summary of your changes.